Ran912/Ran912.github.io/_pages/includes/honers.md

 # 🎖 Honors and Awards
 - *2024* China Scholarship Council Scholarship
-- *2022* Doctoral First-class academic scholarship in USTC
+- *2022* Doctoral First-class academic scholarship for academic excellence in USTC
 - *2021* Outstanding Graduate of the Class of 2021, Sichuan University
 - *2020* Outstanding Student Award, Sichuan University